Jayman2000/jasons-nixos-config/README.md

 1. If one doesn’t already exist, create a new email address on `jasonyundt.email`.
-The address should be `<fqdn>@jasonyundt.email` where `<fqdn>` is the domain name of the machine you’re currently setting up.
+The address should be `<fqdn>@jasonyundt.email` where `<fqdn>` is the domain name of the machine you’re currently setting up (don’t include the trailing `.` that represents the root DNS zone).
 2. On the machine that you’re setting up, create a `~root/mail-password` file that contains the password for that email address.
 3. Make sure that only root has access to that file: